 • 8/ Bring to a boil and cook for 20 to 30 minutes, stirring frequently.

-• 9/ Without letting it cool, immediately pour the jam into sterilised jars.
-Fill to the brim, seal, and invert the jars straight away.
-Let them cool like this before storing in a place away from light and temperature fluctuations.
+• 9/ Without letting it cool, pour the jam directly into sterilised jars.
+Fill to the brim, seal, and immediately turn the jars upside down.
+Let them cool this way before storing them in a place away from light and temperature fluctuations.

-Strain, return the liquid to the heat with sugar for 30 minutes, then immediately pour into sterilised jars.
+Strain, return the liquid to the heat with the sugar for 30 minutes, then pour directly into sterilised jars.

 The benefits of rose jelly